libyal/libpff/README.md

 libpff is a library to access the Personal Folder File (PFF) and the Offline Folder File (OFF) format.
 This library provides a foundational way to programmatically read and analyze the contents of PST files, which are used by Microsoft Outlook to store emails, calendar events, contacts, and other data.

-## Project information:
-- Status: alpha
-- Licence: LGPLv3+

-### PFF/OFF is used in several file types:
+## PFF/OFF is used in several file types:
 - PST (Personal Storage Table)
 - PAB (Personal Address Book)
 - OST (Offline Storage Table)